 First of all, it’s the insanely high-quality level of the material and the fact that band decided to focus on the albums that have cemented their status.
 The true worth of the songs is usually proved in live setting and last night it was clear that Queensrÿche has such a massive number of outstanding songs that with ease stand the test of time.

 Second of all, and at least just importantly, it’s thanks to La Torre that last night’s show was such an outstanding evening.
 Delivering such a vocal performance is impressive in itself, but what make his performance that much more impressive is the way he handles magnitude of the legacy and the forntman role.
 There is intensity and power to his presence and even thou he doesn’t really smile, he never comes across as arrogant.
 At the same time, he balances perfectly between being down-to-earth and being a rock star.

 He’s extremely focused yet with surplus capacity to look into the cellphones in the audience and give them thumbs up.
-His way of handling the all of the material was extremely professional and unlike many other forntmen who replace the original singer, it was impossible to feel difference in his performance od Tate’s songs and those that his own.
-There were no oscillations in his dedication regardless if he was singing a classic like “Silence Lucidity” or the new songs like “Man the Machine”.
+His way of handling the all of the material was extremely professional and unlike many other forntmen who replace the original singer, it was impossible to feel difference in his performance of Tate’s songs and those of his own.
+There were no oscillations in his dedication regardless if he was singing a classic like “Silence Lucidity” or the new song like “Man the Machine”.